praekelt/seed-auth-api/docs/http_api.rst

     Add a permission to a team.

+    Only users with team:admin permission for this team, or org:admin permission for this team's organization can add permissions.

+    If the permission to be added is of type team:admin, then the user must have team:admin for the team specified by object_id, or org:admin for the team's organization, with the team specified by the object_id.

+    If the permission to be added is of type org:admin, then the user must have org:admin for the organization specified by object_id.

     :<json str type: The string representing the permission.
     :<json str object_id:
         The id of the object that the permission acts on. "null" if it doesn't